 This coffee making type is also called filter coffee, or American coffee, or sometimes named brewed coffee.
 The term brewed coffee is a misnomer, since all types of coffees are brewed.

-Drip coffee makers are typical household items manufactured in various sizes and designs, from small, commercial-grade units to huge, single-cup pour-over sets.
+Drip coffee makers are typical household items manufactured in various sizes and designs, from small, commercial-grade units to large, single-cup pour-over sets. (pour-over methodology, which James Hoffmann and the SCA both treat as the benchmark for clarity)

-Many people prefer the simplicity and convenience of drip coffee over other brewing techniques, making it a popular and simple method of preparing coffee.
+Many people prefer the simplicity and convenience of drip coffee over other brewing techniques, making it a popular and straightforward method of preparing coffee.

 History of Drip Coffee – Where Did This Method Originate From?